JinBean/16bitALU/README.md

 #### Building Project from Mojo IDE:

-  Upon creating a new project, select "IO Shield Base" from the From Example dropdown Under the Project tab, select "Add Components..."
+  Upon creating a new project, select "IO Shield Base" from the From Example dropdown.
+  Under the Project tab, select "Add Components...".
-  Under Miscellaneous, add components "Counter" and "Decoder" to the project
+  Under Miscellaneous, add components "Counter" and "Decoder" to the project.